 20 consecutive press-ups completed within 60 seconds.
 Tests upper body strength and endurance essential for carrying equipment and weapon handling.

-Scale and clear a two-meter wall without assistance.
+Scale and clear a 1.8-meter wall without assistance.
 Tests functional strength, agility, and the ability to overcome obstacles under field conditions.

 If you are a foreign national considering joining the Armed Forces of Ukraine, here is what you need to know before making contact.